OmaymaS/onceupondata/content/post/2019-07-03-dashboards-dilemma.md

 - communicating with third parties for external issues *(e.g. if you use Tableau Online or similar hosting options)*.
 - and more...

 All this and more lies beneath the dashboard.
 This requires a lot of attention and significant amount of work from the data scientist.
 Sometimes it even requires additional skills that a dedicated designer can offer.
-That's why it is not fair to tell a data scientist, it is just a dashboard let's do it!
+That's why it is not fair to tell a data scientist, *it is just a dashboard let's do it*!